mammadmodi/detective/README.md

 5. Count of inaccessible links
 6. Existence of Login Form

+---
+**NOTE**

+It's a sample golang application, so I tried to make its folders and package structured.
+You can find the full declaration of this folder structure at [this repo](https://github.com/golang-standards/project-layout).
+It's not recommended using this folder structure for small projects.

+---

 ## How to set up?

 Easily you can use `make up` command to set up detective application.
 First it will build the docker image of